arnaupy/EpiGraphX/docs/dev-guide/QuickStart/QuickStart.md

 Make sure you run the following comands:
 <div class="annotate" markdown>

 ```
 make create (1)
 make run
 ```
 </div>

-1.  ❗You have to run this comands in case you din't run it before to create containers.
+1. You have to run this comands in case you din't run it before to create containers.

 !!! tip